magnuhag/Temp_portfolio/README.md

 As of now this repository contains only projects I worked on (by my self, any referance to "we" or "us" in these reports is solely a product of the habit of never writing "I" in a scientific report, a convention I'm not particularly good at upholding) in a course named FYS-STK3155 (Applied data analysis and machine learning https://www.uio.no/studier/emner/matnat/fys/FYS-STK3155/) at the Univeristy of Oslo.

 The purpose of this directory is to give a small insight into some of the most basic (and not so basic) machine learning algorithms, as well as documenting my understanding of them.
-And also (perhaps) my own progression during the term i took this course..
+And also (perhaps) my own progression during the term i took this course.

 This repo contains (in it's main directory) three folders.
-Each folder includes (at least) a pdf and a Jupyter notebook, this due to some loading issues with equations in certain browsers.
+Each folder includes (at least) a pdf and a Jupyter notebook.
+There might be some loading issues with the notebooks (in regards to equations in particular), depending on your browser.

 The folder project_1 details (an outline of) the derivation of the ordinary least squares method, and introduces (and motivates) regularization.
-In this notebook I also derive the "formula" for the bias variance trade-off.
+In this project I also derive the "formula" for the bias variance trade-off.
 All of this is used to model a mathematical function - called The Franke function - using linear regression.

 The folder project_2 contains a notebook whose main goal is to present a (basic) feed forward neural network, (I've) written to do both regression and classification.
 In this notebook we also take a look at mini-batch gradient descent.